userdyk-github/userdyk-github.github.io/_posts/MATH06/2019-08-13-MATH06-Unconstrained-multivariate-optimization.md

 ## **Optimization process using the Newton-CG method with Gradient&Hessian**

+<div class='jb-medium'>If both the gradient and the Hessian are known, then Newton’s method is the method with <strong>the fastest convergence in general.</strong></div>

 <div style="font-size: 70%; text-align:center;"> $$the\ objective\ function\ :\ f(x) = (x_{1} - 1)^{4} + 5(x_{2} - 1)^{2} - 2x_{1}x_{2}$$</div>

 ```python